Worlds of Ultima: The Savage Empire: Release

 Origin sold a special edition of the game autographed by Lord British.
 It came with a hint book and T-shirt.

 A port of Savage Empire was released in Japan for the Super Famicom, using the game engine from the Super NES version of Ultima VII.
 The game was localized and planned for a North American release, but that was eventually cancelled.

 Reception

 Personal computer version

+Jim Trunzo reviewed Worlds of Ultima: The Savage Empire in White Wolf #25 (Feb./March, 1991), rating it a 5 out of 5 and stated that "The game involves numerous quests, puzzles and battles that will enthrall you.
+It also involves 50+ hours of playing time!"

 Dennis Owens reviewed the game for Computer Gaming World, and stated that "compared to any except its own brothers and sisters, The Savage Empire, despite its niggling problems (which show only because of the brilliance with which the entire line shines), must be considered dazzling and successful.
 Compared to its peers, however, the game presents what may be a disturbing view of a possible trend in the Ultima line: caricature."

 Computer Gaming World described Savage Empire as "not too difficult, but occasionally tricky.
 Good for filling in the hours while you wait for the next real Ultima".
 The editors of Game Player's PC Strategy Guide presented the game with their 1990 "Best PC Fantasy Role-Playing Game" award.
 They wrote, "Lushly beautiful graphics, coupled with a fine role-playing interface, evoke those great old 'lost world' tales from the heyday of the pulp magazines."